 Looking for the best things to do in Cancun, Mexico?
-There are so many things to do in and around Cancun with it’s white-sand beaches, wild nightlife, nearby Mayan Ruins, eco-parks, and Cenotes, which makes it one of the most popular beach vacation destinations in Mexico.
+There are so many things to do in and around Cancun with its white-sand beaches, wild nightlife, nearby Mayan Ruins, eco-parks, and Cenotes.
+No wonder it is one of the most popular beach vacation destinations in Mexico.

 If you’re more into the culture of Cancun or a more authentic Mexico experience head to downtown Cancun where the locals live and spend their time.
 The main draw for tourists here is restaurants, shopping, mercado’s and local food stands.

 The Hotel Zone (Zona Hotelera) is a 14-mile stretch along Avenida Kukulkan Blvd with a wide assortment of hotels, restaurants, cafes, bars, discos, and shopping plazas.

 But this just scratches the surface of what to do in Cancun.
 Below are 52 of the best things do in Cancun!